Bordesley Hall was an attractive 18th century Georgian mansion

 The owner subsequently submitted a further application which requested approval for demolishing all the buildings except the hall, and building new houses around it.

-February 2022 – Approval has been given for the change of use of Bordesley Hall into three apartments and to demolish the surrounding buildings.
-Outline permission has been given to build up to 46 dwellings on the grounds.
+March 2023 – Approval has been given for the change of use of Bordesley Hall into three apartments and to build a further 46 houses on the grounds, despite the many objections.
+The only changes made as a result of the objections are :